VRWorks - 360 Video

 NVIDIA GPUs contain one or more hardware-based decoder and encoder(s) (separate from the CUDA cores) which provides fully-accelerated hardware-based video decoding and encoding for most video formats.
 With decoding/encoding offloaded, the graphics engine and the CPU are free for other operations.

 During the calibration process, the individual video streams are calibrated in relation to each other.
 This SDK calibrates for lens distortion as well as the rotation and translation between each camera within the rig.
 Using intrinsic and extrinsic parameters particular to the rig, the individual streams are aligned and calibrated, then stitched into a single 360-degree video.
 The SDK also supports camera calibration without requiring input estimates for camera parameters.
 It automatically computes estimated focal length, rotation, principal point and fisheye radius if not provided.
 Non homogenous camera rigs are also supported given constraints related to overlap are satisfied.
 These rigs can be composed of cameras with different resolution, lens distortion type or focal length.
 This SDK also includes auto balancing for automatic equatorial alignment of the camera rig.

-The process of generating 360-degree videos typically includes capturing monocular footages that are then stitched into a single 360-degree video.
+The process of generating 360-degree videos typically includes capturing monocular footage that are then stitched into a single 360-degree video.
 In the case of monoscopic 360-degree video, the output is a single 360-degree panorama generated by aligning input videos and blending in the areas of overlap.
 Stereoscopic stitching produces a pair of 360-degree panoramas, one for each eye.
 This projection model is often referred to as Omnidirectional stereo.
 To avoid artifacts, this process requires careful handling of issues such as camera calibration, parallax in the source videos, and temporal consistency.
 Because of this, the stitching process is complex and computationally challenging.

 VRWorks 360 Video SDK is a GPU-accelerated solution designed to achieve real-time stitching of images into stereo 360-degree videos.
-The performance of the SDK is GPU scalable allowing two or more Pascal based GPUs to produce a live stitched 4K 30fps stream from an 8 camera 4K 30fps input.
+The performance of the SDK is GPU scalable allowing multiple GPUs to produce a live stitched 4K 30fps stream from an 8 camera 4K 30fps input.